phdccltd/phdcc-papers/README.md

 ```

 If running in a dev environment at localhost that calls a website server API, specify the server API `RECAPTCHA_BYPASS` to bypass the authenication recaptcha.
+Do not put `RECAPTCHA_BYPASS` on your production site.

+*Note: any values you put in this .env file WILL BE INCLUDED in the compiled code sent to the user.*

 ## Build Setup